svalleau/quickq/README.md

 ```
 usage: quickq.py [-h] (-q | -t | -d) root

-Predict partition functions.
+predict partition functions

 positional arguments:
-  root          Path to root directory containing structure files or reaction directories.
+  root          path to root directory containing structure files or reaction directories

 optional arguments:
   -h, --help    show this help message and exit
-  -q, --qest    Use Qest to predict partition functions of molecules
+  -q, --qest    use Qest to predict partition functions of molecules
-  -t, --qests   Use QesTS to predict partition functions of unknown transition states.
+  -t, --qests   use QesTS to predict partition functions of unknown transition states
-  -d, --double  Use Qest and QesTS to predict partition functions of unknown transition states.
+  -d, --double  use Qest and QesTS to predict partition functions of unknown transition states
 ```
 ## Usage details
-Note that structures must contain only carbon, hydrogen, nitrogen and oxygen.
-The predictor will function for systems with more than 7 C, N, O atoms due to the size independance of the EncodedBonds featurizer [1], however it was not tested for these systems.
-Input data must strictly adhere to the below format for predictions to be made.
+Note that structures may only contain carbon, hydrogen, nitrogen and/or oxygen atoms.
+The predictor will function for systems with more than 7 C, N, O atoms due to the size independence of the EncodedBonds featurizer [1].
+However, it was not tested for these systems.
+See sections below for accepted input data format details.

 ### 1. Qest Usage

 Qest is a predictor of partition functions for arbitrary structures.

-To do so, two files are required for each system:
+Input data: two files are required for each system
-- an extended XYZ file with the extension `.extxyz` containing atom types and positions
+1. an extended XYZ file with the extension `.extxyz` - contains atom types and positions - units [angstrom]
-- a comma seperated value file with extension `.csv` containing the first column as temperatures in Kelvin to predict the partition function at.
+2. a comma seperated value file with extension `.csv` - contains temperatures at which to predict the partition function - units [Kelvin].
 This column **must either have label "T" or start with "T "**.
 Other columns will not be modified.

-These files must have the same file header, eg `molecule1.extxyz` and `molecule1.csv`.
+Both files must have the same file name header, eg `molecule1.extxyz` and `molecule1.csv`.

-Place these files for each system alone in a directory whose path we call `root`.
+Place both files for each system in a directory with a path we call `root`.

 The directory structure should then look like, where `XX` and `YY` represent an arbitrary names, note that no name should be repeated between systems:
 ```